anandsato/saas-hw1/README.md

 Tournaments can be nested arbitrarily deep, i.e., it may require multiple rounds to get to a single winner.
 You can assume that the initial tournament is well-formed (that is, there are 2^n players, and each one participates in exactly one match per round).

 Write a method __rps_tournament_winner__ that takes a tournament encoded as a bracketed array and returns the winner (for the above example, it should return ["Richard", "R"]).

+## HW 1-3: ANAGRAMS
+An anagram is a word obtained by rearranging the letters of another word.
+For example, "rats", "tars", and "star" are anagrams of one another, as are "dictionary" and "indicatory".
+We will call any array of single-word anagrams an anagram group.
+For instance, ["rats", "tars", "star"] is an anagram group, as is ["dictionary"].

+Write a method __combine_anagrams(words)__ that, given an array of strings words, groups the input words into anagram groups.
+Case doesn't matter in classifying strings as anagrams (but case should be preserved in the output), and the order of the anagrams in the groups doesn't matter.
+The output should be an array of anagram groups (i.e. an array of arrays).

+Code skeleton:
+> def combine_anagrams(words)
+>
+>    # your code here
+>
+> end

+Example test case:
+> # input: ['cars', 'for', 'potatoes', 'racs', 'four', 'scar', 'creams', 'scream']
+>
+> # output: [ ["cars", "racs", "scar"],
+>
+> #           ["four"],
+>
+> #           ["for"],
+>
+> #           ["potatoes"],
+>
+> #           ["creams", "scream"] ]

+Hint: You can quickly tell if two words are anagrams by sorting their letters, keeping in mind that upper vs. lowercase doesn't matter.